ITensor/Observers.jl/README.md

 # Observers.jl

 The Observers.jl package provides functionalities to record and track metrics of interest during the iterative evaluation of a given function.
 It may be used to monitor convergence of optimization algorithms, to measure revelant observables in in numerical simulations (e.g. condensed matter physics, quantum simulation, quantum chemistry etc).

+## News

+Observers.jl v0.1 has been released, which preserves the same basic constructor and `update!` interface but a new design of the `Observer` type, which now has the interface and functionality of a `DataFrame` from [DataFrames.jl](https://dataframes.juliadata.org/stable/).
+See the rest of this README, the examples directory, and the DataFrames.jl documentation to learn about how to use the new `Observer` type.

 ## Installation

 You can install this package through the Julia package manager:
 ```julia